pathak-ashutosh/pathak-ashutosh/README.md

 - 👋 Hi, I’m @pathak-ashutosh
-- 👀 I’m interested in Machine Learning and Geopolitics from an Indian perspective.
+- 👀 I’m interested in Machine Learning, Blockchain, and Geopolitics from an Indian perspective.
 - 🌱 I’m currently learning all things AI, Blockchain, and Cryptofinance.
 - 💞️ I’m looking to collaborate on challenging projects that expand my skillsets.
 - 📫 You can reach me via [LinkedIn](https://www.linkedin.com/in/4shutoshpathak/) or [Twitter](https://twitter.com/4shutoshPathak)